Agent6-6-6/Excel-VBA-XML-Export-Pre-Commit-Hook/README.md

 oletools (for extracting the VBA)

+To get the VBA script working you'll need to enable programmatic access to the VBA project within Excel.
+You can do this by going -> File -> Options -> Trust Center -> Trust Center Settings -> Macro Settings -> activate checkmark on 'Trust access to the VBA project object model'

 ### Next steps...
 Make/steal/beg/borrow some way to import the extracted modules back into Excel file.